 The valuation of oil and gas properties are naturally uncertain due to the judgmental nature of the underlying estimates.
 This risk has increased due to the current market conditions with rapid fluctuation in supply and demand of oil and gas causing more volatility in prices.

-Impairment testing of technical goodwill, ordinary goodwill, fixed assets and right-of-use assets as of 31 December 2023
+Impairment testing of fixed assets and right-of-use assets as of 31 December 2024

-There was no impairment or reversal of impairment for any of the fixed assets or right-of-use.
+There was no impairment or reversal of impairment for any of the fixed assets or right-of-use assets in 2024.

 Climate risk